Eajay/chatting-bot-with-tasks/weather/README.md

-This class get weather information and store into database by Scrapy.
+This class gets weather information and store into database by Scrapy.